underlines/awesome-ml/llm-tools.md

 -   [locai](https://github.com/Maykeye/locai) kobold/oobabooga -compatible api for vscode
 -   [oasis](https://github.com/paolorechia/oasis) local LLaMA models in VSCode
 -   [aider](https://github.com/paul-gauthier/aider) cli tool for writing and modifying code with GPT-3.5 and GPT-4
+-   [continue](https://github.com/continuedev/continue) open-source copilot alternative for software development as a VS Code plugin, can use gpt-4 API or local codellama and other models

 ## Libraries and Wrappers